 All RA personnel will be authenticated with certificates, issued by The Service, when performing actions in the CA applications, see section 3.2.5.
-Audit tools are the main controls in validating that unauthorized actions have not been undertaken.
+Audit logs and automatic log analyzing tools are the main controls in validating that unauthorized actions have not been undertaken.
 RA personnel is thereby individually accountable for the actions they perform.